 We are a vibrant and caring Reform Jewish congregation with approximately 570 families and a member of the Union for Reform Judaism.
 As a diverse congregation, we explore Jewish traditions, culture, rituals, and history in a warm environment that is inclusive, relevant, and inspirational.
 Preschooler or retiree, teen or mother, survivor, or corporate climber, there are meaningful services, ceremonies, and engaging events for everyone.

-Led by our dynamic rabbis, Fred Guttman and Andy Koren, worship services are joyous, musical, informative, and very welcoming.
+Led by our dynamic rabbis, Andy Koren and Libby Fisher, worship services are joyous, musical, informative, and very welcoming.
 You will be delighted by the beauty of our sanctuary as we celebrate the many life cycle events in our community.
 Join us for our exceptional High Holiday services, Tot Shabbats, B’nai Mitzvah celebrations, the Martin Luther King Shabbat Service, and scores of other interesting speakers and special programs.
 Our Rabbis lead with a 24-hour dedication and commitment that is unparalleled.

 Beginning with the Early Childhood Engagement Center (ECEC) and continuing through Confirmation and Adult Learning, Temple Emanuel provides educational opportunities for everyone.
 Our religious and pre-school programs are thriving and on any given Saturday morning you will find a lively Chevra Torah study session.
 Of particular note this year, Temple Emanuel is proud to offer the Florence Melton Adult Mini-School, in addition to our other instructive course offerings.